 We had a difficult start to the month with a number of unexpected expenses, along with the travel expense to Guilin (which was planned as a temporary overage).
 It’s been much colder here than we anticipated, and therefore needed to purchase jackets.
-The AirBnB apartments I had picked out for our time in Guilin didn’t have heaters in them.
-This forced me to book a slightly more expensive hotel for us to stay at instead.
+The AirBnB apartments I had picked out for our time in Guilin didn’t have heaters in them, so I ended up booking a slightly more expensive hotel for us to stay at.
 And Josh had some technical issues that required a purchase of Microsoft Office.
 We spent $507.

 Due to Josh’s technical issues, we were unable to make any money to offset the expenditures.
 We made $0.